Liking cljdoc? Tell your friends :D

 `id-filter` may be:

-- A regex pattern of id/s to allow.
+- A regex pattern of id/s to allow

-- {:allow <spec> :deny <spec>} with specs as above.
+- A map, {:allow <spec> :disallow <spec>} with specs as above:

 If present, `:allow` spec MUST match, AND

-If present, `:deny` spec MUST NOT match.
+If present, `:disallow` spec MUST NOT match.

 source